 With so many students going out to workplaces for job-shadowing and work experiences as well as co-op placements, the importance of assessing workplaces for safety and preparing students to work safely, as required by the Ministry of Education policy, is greater than ever.
 Fortunately there are a number of resources available, some designed specifically for co-op teachers or teachers involved in experiential learning.
 These resources will assist teachers in preparing classroom safety lessons and in effective assessment of placements to help ensure they're safe for students.

 There are a number of resources available for use by teachers in co-operative education and the Ontario Youth Apprenticeship Program.
 All are free for use by Ontario teachers.

-- New!
-A 10 page collection [PDF 2.32 mb] of teacher-friendly, classroom-ready interactive safety games, videos, posters and other safety awareness materials was assembled as an update to the Live Safe!
+- Updated!
+A 12 page collection [PDF 488 kb; opens in new window] of teacher-friendly, classroom-ready interactive safety games, videos, posters and other safety awareness materials was assembled as an update to the Live Safe!
 Work Smart! resource for cooperative education, but is also well-suited to Career and Guidance, Technical education, and any teacher or subject area looking for fresh ideas to educate students about workplace health and safety and employment rights and responsibilities.